The quiet beauty of the Brigalow

 When it rains, it pours!
 We recently discovered four Western Quolls (Dasyurus geoffroii) on monitoring cameras at two of our midwest Western Australian reserves over the space of two weeks.

-Two Quolls, or Chuditch as they’re known in WA from the Noongar language, were recorded at both Eurardy Reserve on Nhanda country and Hamelin Station Reserve on Malgana and Nhanda country.
+Two Quolls, or Chuditch as they are known in WA from the Noongar language, were recorded at both Eurardy Reserve on Nhanda country and Hamelin Station Reserve on Malgana and Nhanda country.

-Since spot patterning on Quolls is completely unique to each individual animal, similar to human fingerprints, analysis of the camera trap data indicates that the four sightings are four different quolls.
+The patterns of spots on Quolls are completely unique to each individual animal (similar to human fingerprints).
+This has allowed analysis of the camera trap data to indicate the four sightings were four different quolls.

 The strongest theory as to the origins of these curious Chuditch is that they are travellers from the well-established Quoll population at Kalbarri National Park.
 Around 50 Quolls were translocated to the park from a captive breeding program at Perth Zoo about two decades ago and have persisted there successfully ever since.
 WA’s Department of Biodiversity, Conservation and Attractions (DBCA) has run a concentrated feral predator control program at Kalbarri for more than 20 years, setting the scene for its quoll population to expand and move outside the borders of the park in search of new territory.

-Kalbarri, which sits directly to Eurardy’s west, is connected to Hamelin by a corridor of nature reserves including Toolonga Nature Reserve and crown land stretches almost 200km down to the Shark Bay World Heritage Area.
+Kalbarri, which sits directly to Eurardy’s west, is connected to Hamelin by a corridor of nature reserves including Toolonga Nature Reserve and, with crown land, stretches almost 200 km down to the Shark Bay World Heritage Area.

 The multiple sightings on our properties suggest that the wildlife corridor carefully created by conservation organisations and government over many years is providing a safe route for species through the midwest.